Gokayama / 五箇山 (Toyama)

 • World Heritage

-Of the forty villages in Gokayama, two, Ainokura and Suganuma, are registered as World Cultural Heritage Sites, together with Shirakawa-go in Gifu Prefecture.
-The gassho-style houses found in Shirakawa-go and Gokayama are filled with the wisdom accumulated over generations of village life.
-The area is rich in nature and offers beautiful scenery in each of the four seasons.
+Of the forty villages in Gokayama, Ainokura and Suganuma are the two registered as World Cultural Heritage Site, along with Shirakawa-go in Gifu Prefecture.
+The Gassho-style houses found in Shirakawa-go and Gokayama are filled with the wisdom accumulated over generations of life in village.
+The area is rich in nature and the beautiful scenery in each of the four seasons is enjoyed.

 • Cultural Experience

-In Gokayama, you can try your hand at making traditional Japanese washi paper.
-The liquid used to make washi paper is scooped up onto a bamboo screen, and the fibers are shaken vertically and horizontally so that they become entangled.
-Japanese paper made in Gokayama is called "Gokayama Washi," and together with “Yatsuo Washi” made in Yatsuo Town, and “Birudan Washi” made in Asahi Town, both in Toyama Prefecture, it is designated as "Etchu Washi," a National Traditional Craft.
-Why not try making your own original Gokayama Washi?
+Try making traditional Japanese "washi" [paper]!
+The liquid used to make "washi" paper is scooped up onto a bamboo screen, and the fibers are shaked vertically and horizontally to be entangled.
+Japanese paper [washi] made in Gokayama is called "Gokayama Washi”, and together with "Yatsuo Washi" (made in Yatsuo Town), and "Birudan Washi" (made in Asahi Village) all are made in Toyama Prefecture, is designated as "Etchu Washi", a National Traditional Craft.
+It is a great chance to make your original Gokayama Washi while staying at Gokayama.

 • Historical Sites